Foam vs Fiberglass vs Cellulose: Which Insulation is Best for My Existing House?

 Spray Foam vs Cellulose vs Fiberglass for Attic Insulation

 If you’re looking to cut down on the amount of money pouring out through your roof, attic insulation is the way to go.

-High energy bills and the inability to maintain a constant temperature are just some of the signs your attic needs new or updated insulation.
-The best insulation options for an attic are open cell spray foam, fiberglass, and cellulose.
+High energy bills and the inability to maintain a constant temperature are just some of the problems you'll notice when your attic needs new or updated insulation.
+The best types of home attic insulation are open cell spray foam, fiberglass, and cellulose.

 Cellulose can be a DIY project and is fairly inexpensive when it comes to insulating attics in comparison to other insulation materials.
 On the flip-side of that, cellulose can settle up to 20 percent, can shift to one side of the attic, and it doesn’t create an air seal.
 This means cold and hot air can move freely through the attic without any barriers, raising monthly energy bills.